Employment rights for employees

 Understanding the correct procedures for termination of your employment, whether it’s voluntary or involuntary on your part, is crucial.

 This includes resigning, notice periods, reasons for dismissal, and redundancy rights.
-If you feel you’ve been unfairly dismissed or made redundant without proper process, you may have the right to challenge the decision and/or seek compensation.
+If you feel you’ve been unfairly dismissed or made redundant without proper process, you may have the right to challenge the decision and/or seek compensation in a settlement agreement.

 12. Access to justice